VTL-Community/VTLTech/Guidelines.md

                  this property is true by default for all component roles except for `"identifier"`, in which case the property, if set, MUST have the value `false`.

+The `/structure` endpoint MAY accept the `PUT` HTTP method.
+The body argument MUST be a JSON object with the following properties:

+1. `"identifier"`:  a mandatory string property specifying the identifier of the VTL structure;
+2. `"description"`: the same as above;
+3. `"components"`:  the same as above.

+The response MUST be an empty JSON object in case of success, otherwise an appropriate HTTP error response should be used.

+The `/structure` endpoint MAY accept the `DELETE` HTTP method.
+The body argument MUST be a string, which refers to an indentifier of a VTL structure, known to the web service.

+The response MUST be an empty JSON object in case of success, otherwise an appropriate HTTP error response should be used.

-### `"variable"` endpoint
+### `"/variable"` endpoint

 This endpoint returns a description of one or more represented variables specified in the body argument with their identifier.
 The body argument MUST BE an array of strings, each of which MUST be the identifier of a VTL represented variable, known to the web service.

-The response MUST BE a JSON dictionary, in which each key MUST BE the identifier of a represented variable present in the body argument and the corresponding value MUST BE a JSON object describing a VTL represented variable with the following properties:
+The response MUST BE a JSON object, in which each key MUST BE the identifier of a represented variable present in the body argument and the corresponding value MUST BE a JSON object describing a VTL represented variable with the following properties:

 1. `"domain"`:      a mandatory string property specifying the valuedomain of the VTL represented variable;
 2. `"description"`: an optional string property describing the meaning of the VTL represented variable.

-### `"domain"` endpoint
+### `"/domain"` endpoint

 This endpoint returns a description of one or more value domain subsets, specified in the body argument with their identifier.
 The body argument MUST BE an array of strings, each of which MUST be the identifier of a VTL value domain subset, known to the web service.

-The response MUST BE a JSON dictionary, in which each key MUST BE the identifier of a value domain present in the body argument and the corresponding value MUST BE a JSON object containing the following properties:
+The response MUST BE a JSON object, in which each key MUST BE the identifier of a value domain present in the body argument and the corresponding value MUST BE a JSON object containing the following properties:

 1. `"parent"`:      a mandatory string property specifying the parent value domain subset;